About PetersPioneersPeter and Marilyn Carroll Biggins Family

 In October 2009, Marilyn went to Egypt and Jordan with her friends Gail Chelius and Nancy Abrams.
 She floated in the Dead Sea, which is eight times saltier than the ocean.
 She also went to Petra (Jordan).
 It was very special to see the huge rocks and have armed guards wherever they went.
 She felt like a celebrity.

 Peter took the opportunity to return to Ireland.
 He met Patrick McMahon in Dublin and the two of them had lunch with Katharine Simms at Trinity College Dublin.
 Patrick is a geneticist and fellow administrator of the Clan Colla project at Family Tree DNA.
 Katharine teaches Irish History at TCD.
 He saw the Book of Kells in the TCD Library.
 He took a rented a car and drove to Carrickmacross, County Monaghan, where he revisited Gerard Beggan.
 Gerard subsequently had his Y-DNA tested and matched Peter.
 Peter went on to Cavan town in County Cavan.
 He met with Concepta McGovern of Cavan Genealogy at the Cavan Town Library.
 He then met his third cousin Gerry Lee.
-Gerry contacted a local farmer John McCabe, who took Peter to the Beggan farm in Drumgill townland where his great great grandfather almost surely was born (see Patrick Beggan of Drumgill).
+Gerry contacted a local farmer John McCabe, who took Peter to the Beggan farm in Drumgill townland where his great great grandfather almost surely was born (see Hugh Beggan of Drumgill).
 Peter then visited Charlie and Theresa Kerrigan in Killadeer, County Mayo.
 Charlie is a third cousin, once removed.
 They are descended from (see Thomas and Mary Tracy Foy).
 The next day, at the suggestion of john Bigginbs at Biggins Bar, Peter visited with the Patrick Biggins family in the townland of Cornfield, four miles north of Ballinrobe.
 Patrick's son John was there along with John's girl friend Tracy Murray.
 John wwas a salesman for McHale, a manufacturer of balers in Ballinrobe and traveled in the U.S. Tracy was from Carrickmacross and worked for CIE Tours.
 On his way home, Peter stopped in Berlin to see Chris.

 In February 2010, Peter and Marilyn visited Emily and Jack Williams in Henderson, Nevada, and went on to a snowy Grand Canyon and to Death Valley.